 This echoes my previous criticism in “Preventive Medicine” that the way Rollo interprets Red Pill is sectarian and cult-like.

-I think that the sons and daughters of fathers who are going to grow liberals will have a poor relationship with these types of red pill fathers.
+I think that the sons and daughters of fathers who are going to grow up liberals will have a poor relationship with these types of red-pill fathers.

-And I feel for the LGBT sons and daughter of red-pilled fathers.
+And I feel for the LGBT sons and daughters of red-pilled fathers.

-Red-pilled fathers are going to emotionally impact on their own LGBT sons and daughters of red-pilled fathers.
+Red-pilled fathers are going to emotionally impact their own LGBT sons and daughters of red-pilled fathers.

 Can’t you also see a huge emotional train-wreck looking with a gay son being inculcated into Rollo Tomassi’s ilk of masculinity?

 And I would instead advise men not to try to push anything on their children.

 After all, you never teach preaching from an altar.
 You always teach by example and by virtue of who you are.